KHEngineering/RoboRio/faq/fms.md

 ---

-##When practicing at home, how can I run multiple robots with roboRio's installed?
+##When practicing at home, how can I run multiple robots with roboRIO's installed?

 You can do this in one of many ways.
 Two popular methods are below:

 ##Method 1

 1. Use the roboRio Image tool, to image each roboRio with a different team number.
 (For example we would flash Robot A with 2168, and Robot B with 2169 (or any other team number that is not yours).
 This allows us to drive both robots simultaneously once the DS for each robot is set to the proper team number.)
-2. Use the FRC Bridge Configuration Tool to configure each D-link to the respective team number of the RoboRio it is connected too.
+2. Use the FRC Bridge Configuration Tool to configure each D-link to the respective team number of the roboRIO it is connected too.
 3. Connect each Driverstation to the appropriate robot and set the team number accordingly.